dylankuming/Vehicle-Speed-Estimation-and-Classification-Using-a-Low-Cost-CW-Doppler-Radar-Module/README.md

 ## Publications

 Portions of this work were presented at **IEEE AFRICON 2025** under the title:
-*“Vehicle Speed Estimation and Classification Using a Low-Cost Continuous-Wave Doppler Radar System.”*
+*“Vehicle Speed Estimation and Classification Using a Low-Cost Continuous-Wave Doppler Radar.”*

 ---